Risk Management and Claims

 If you choose to make a claim to the County for property damage or personal injury, you must provide written notice as specified in the Municipal Act 2001.
 In most situations, you are required to place the County on notice within 10 days of the incident.
 To ensure that your claim meets the notice requirements, please complete the Make A Claim form within the 10-day period.

-Make A Claim Form
+Make a Claim

 Claims will be investigated without prejudice, based on the facts as they present themselves and under standard legal practices and principles.